Artist-Grade Technical Pens & Fineliners for Drawing

 Therefore, less recommended for technical drawing.

-These pens are great for beginners since their nib is durable and will not bend.
 And, since their ink dries instantly, there is less chance of smudging.

 In addition, they are great for doodling.

-14. OHTO Graphic Liner
+16. OHTO Graphic Liner

-Ohto Graphic Liner is a needlepoint drawing-pen with a strong black ink.
+OHTO Graphic Liner is a needlepoint drawing-pen with a strong black ink.

 Nib sizes: 6